Charles Schwab Intelligent Portfolios Charles Schwab rating

 Schwab Intelligent Portfolios Fees

-The standard robo program is free.
-The minimum investment is $5,000.
+The straight robo program is free.
+There is a $5,000 minimum investment amount.
 The hybrid program is not free.
-It costs $30 per month, a $300 one-time planning fee, and requires a $25,000 minimum deposit.
-Both programs have no commissions on trades.
+It costs $30 per month and has a $300 one-time planning fee.
+It also has a $25,000 minimum deposit requirement.
+In either program, there are no commissions on trades.

 Opening an Intelligent Portfolios Account

-On the website, you can open either an Intelligent Portfolios or Intelligent Portfolios Premium account.
-Look for the orange-brown “Open Account” button, usually at the top of the page.
-You will fill out the required robo questionnaire during the application.
+On the website, it’s possible to open either an Intelligent Portfolios or Intelligent Portfolios Premium account.
+Look for the orange-brown button to open an account.
+It exists on many pages throughout the site, usually at the top of the page.
+The required robo questionnaire is taken during the application process.

-Many types of accounts can be opened in Schwab’s robo program, including joint, individual, custodial, trust, and IRA.
+Many account types can be enrolled in Schwab’s robo program.
+These include joint, individual, custodial, trust, and IRA.

 Schwab Intelligent Portfolios Judgement